 When working properly, Esmya is supposed to reduce the bleeding and anemia associated with uterine fibroids.
 Unfortunately, some women taking Esmya have suffered liver injuries.
 In response, the EMA now recommends that all patients should have liver screenings before and after taking the drug.
 You should never take Esmya if you've had liver problems.
 Even for healthy women, Esmya isn't a great choice: in fact, according to the EMA, you should only take this drug if you don't have other options.

 Sadly, many women are not aware of UFE, a minimally invasive fibroid treatment with many fewer potential complications.
-Women who are eligible for UFE can expect a one hour, outpatient procedure that’s minimally invasive.
+Women who are eligible for UFE can expect a one hour, outpatient procedure that's minimally invasive.
 In fact, most women stand up and walk around right after UFE, because we conduct the procedure through an artery in your arm.
-Best of all, UFE is a permanent fibroid solution, but it doesn’t affect any other body part.
-And that’s because we deliver treatment directly to your uterine growths.
+Additionally, UFE recovery time is generally considered to be quicker than alternative procedures.
+Best of all, UFE is a permanent fibroid solution, but it doesn't affect any other body part.
+And that's because we deliver treatment directly to your uterine growths.

 If you have been prescribed medications to help manage your uterine fibroid growths, you must explore all of your potential treatment options.
 Contact our Houston Fibroids practice to see if UFE can help you avoid the potential complications of fibroid medications.